 Paxton enjoys an enviable position on the River Tweed within sight of the historic Union Chain Bridge, less than a mile downstream.
 Built in 1820, it spans the Tweed to join England and Scotland, making it at that time, the longest wrought iron suspension bridge in the world.

 There is plenty for audiences to explore on the Paxton estate, with house tours, tranquil parkland, boat trips and riverside walks.
-Visitors are welcome to bring their own picnics to enjoy in the grounds, and pre-concert suppers sourced from local ingredients – including Paxton’s own sea trout – are served in the Hayloft Gallery on Friday and Saturday evenings.
+Visitors are welcome to bring their own picnics to enjoy in the grounds (or the Festival Hub in the Marquee for those who prefer to dine under cover), and the Stables Café will be open throughout the festival serving drinks, light snacks and pastries during the day, and as a fully licensed bistro in the evenings.

 “Even if there’s no music playing it’s worth a visit.
 But when the halls are alive with the sound of music of Music at Paxton…it’s unmissable!”